vanheaven-ui/seasons/README.md

 ## About <a name = "about"></a>
-This project was a task by Microverse Inc to build an application with the design by [Guy's name on behance]().
-The application should accomplish certain tasks that include; a user sign in by entering a username, a user should be able to write an article with a specific category attached to it, users should be able to vote on the different categories.As an extra, I have include a feature where users can leave comments on articles in this application.
+This project was a task by Microverse Inc. to build an application with the design by [nelson Sakwa on behance]().
+The application should accomplish certain tasks that include; a user should login by entering a username, a user should be able to write an article with a specific category(s) attached to it, users should be able to vote on the different categories.As an extra, I have included a feature where users can leave comments on articles in this application.

 ## App Deployment
-The built app was deployed to heroku by the guide on [Heroku deployment for rails 6.X](https://devcenter.heroku.com/articles/getting-started-with-rails6).
+The built app was deployed to heroku by following the guide on [Heroku deployment for rails 6.X](https://devcenter.heroku.com/articles/getting-started-with-rails6). <br />
 To view the live version of the app, [Click here!]()

 ## Data Modelling